 It's important to locate and record your serial number as soon as possible.
 Please write it on the front of this manual as well as on your registration card.
-When you send us the registration card, we will send you a bottom nose decal as a thank you.
-We will also keep your number on file for you.
-With this number you will gain access to personalized setup assistance and other technical advice not available to non-Phantom drivers.
-You can register a new or used kart.
-If you can't find your registation card, you can register on our website or over the telephone.
+When you send us the registration card, we will log all of your information into our system so that it is on file.
+We will also keep your number on file for you in case you lose it or the serial number tag becomes lost.
+With this number you will gain access to personalized setup assistance and other technical advice not availble to non-Phantom drivers.
+You can register a new or used chassis.
+If you can't find your registation card, you can register over the telephone.

-All serial numbers are a 6 digit number.
-They do not begin with "6" or "PN" or "11".
-They can be found on a stamped silver plate on the rear horizontal engine rail, behind the engine.
-If you have any problems locating the serial number, please contact us.
+Phantom serial numbers are a 6 digit number.
+The serial number will not begin with "6" or "PN".
+The PRC serial number can be found on a stamped silver plate on the rear horizontal engine rail, behind the engine for